|Nutritional Guidelines (per serving)|

 Reduce heat to medium-low, then add the vegetable broth and soy sauce.

 Slowly add flour, stirring well to combine and prevent lumps from forming.
-Keep on stirring, just like you would when preparing an animal-fat based gravy.
+Keep on stirring, just like you would when preparing a regular gravy.

 Bring to a simmer or a low boil for just a minute to help it thicken up, then reduce the heat again to low.
-Stir, stir, stir!
+Stir frequently.

 Remove it from the heat.